 Tyrone Noling is an innocent man on Ohio’s death row.
-He has spent more than seventeen years in prison for two murders that he did not commit, despite the fact that:
+He has spent more than eighteen years in prison for two murders that he did not commit, despite the fact that:

 - There is absolutely no physical evidence tying him to the murders.